 Hobbies can be expensive.
 Whether you golf, hunt, fish, or are an underwater basket weaving champion; they all cost money.
-I don’t golf because I got tired of paying to get aggravated, and since I can buy freshly packaged cow and fish at the grocery store; hunting and fishing have never been that appealing.
+I don’t golf because I got tired of paying to get aggravated, and since I can buy a freshly packaged cow and fish at the grocery store; hunting and fishing have never been that appealing.

-Finding a car to flip is in every since a “hunt”.
+Finding a car to flip is in every sense a “hunt”.
 In order to make money, we have to go out and kill something and drag it back.
 We then show it to our friends, clean it, and display it for all to see.